risevest/qa-engineer-test/README.md

 **Submission:**

-- Submit your code in a Git repository (e.g., GitHub, GitLab, Bitbucket).
+- Submit your code in a Git repository (e.g., GitHub, GitLab, Bitbucket) and share with us.
 - Include a README file in your repository with instructions on how to run your test.

+**Time Duration:** 1 week

 **Evaluation Criteria:**